-- Provide documentation to prove disaster damage
+- Documentation to prove disaster damage.

 Individuals have up to 12 months from the date they registered with FEMA to submit insurance information for review.
 FEMA cannot provide money to individuals or households for losses covered by insurance.